sample-usr/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 is that understanding has very little to do with reason, and often the most profound truths transcend rational inquiry entirely.

-> This new feeling hasn't changed me, hasn't made me happy or suddenly enlightened, as 1 dreamed ... but my life now, my whole life, regardless of all that may happen to me, every minute of it, is not only not meaningless, as it was before, but has the unquestionable meaning of the good which it is in my power to put into it!
+> This new feeling hasn't changed me, hasn't made me happy or suddenly enlightened me, as I dreamed - but this feeling
-> I'm not really sure if this is supposed
+> has entered into me through suffering and has firmly lodged itself in my soul: I'll get angry in the same way with people,
-> to be an existential claim,
+> argue in the same way, speak my mind inappropriately, there will be the same wall between my soul's deepest thoughts and other people,
-> like Dostyovesky.
+> even those closest to me.
+I'll accuse them in the same way of my own fear and then regret it - but my life now, my whole life, regardless
-> However, I believe it isn't so?
+> of what may happen to me, every minute of it, is not only not meaningless but has the unquestionable meaning of the good which it is in my power to put into it!

 Levin's journey concludes not with answers that satisfy the mind, but with a peace that emerges from a simple feeling,